 I know, I know — don’t roll your eyes at me just yet.
 Of course it doesn’t feel like a proud moment when you stare back at them blankly, not able to compute an inkling of what they’ve said.
 Looking like a francophone is not enough for you to survive the small talk and basic questions you may be asked when you’re at the dog park.
 That’s the reason why I created this guide to help you practice key sentences so you can feel prepared.

-Key Survival Phrases
+Key Survival Phrases to French dog owners

 Regardless of whether you’re the one initiating the small talk or the one being approached by a native speaker, these are some common and useful questions to keep in mind: